European Lifestyle: The Unique Quality of Life for Residents of Nitza Promenade, Netanya

 Why do Australians and Americans choose Netanya?
 Netanya offers much better “Value for Money” than Tel Aviv, alongside clean beaches, a growing English-speaking community, and easy access to the rest of Israel.

-Sharat HaYam (Sharat Miriam) is the new jewel in Netanya’s crown.
+Shirat HaYam (Shirat Miriam) is the new jewel in Netanya’s crown.
 For those seeking uncompromising luxury, the quiet of a nature reserve, and an endless blue view, there is currently no better alternative in the Israeli market.

-Want to hear about exclusive properties in Sharat HaYam?
+Want to hear about exclusive properties in Shirat HaYam?
 Contact Anat and the Top Home team to schedule a meeting or consultation call.

 The Netanya of 2026 is no longer just a “city with a beach.”
 It is a luxury metropolis, offering a rare combination of a breathtaking